• Home

 Note: the word ‘harpazo’ is used many times in the New Testament: 2 Corinthians 12:4; Joh10:28-29; Jude 1:23; John 10:10; Matthew 12:29; John 6:15; Matthew 11:12; Revelation 12:5; Matthew 13:19; Acts 8:39; Acts 23:10.
 One of the uses is 2 Corinthians 12:2 – Paul tells of a man (himself) being “caught up” to the 3rd heaven and "caught up" to paradise.

 Paul also spoke of the rapture to the church of Corinth.
 This church had lots of questions.
-Among them they wondered how this resurrection could happen to those that had died, those who lived; all of which were wretched sinners.
+Among them, they wondered how this resurrection could happen to those who had died and those who lived, all of whom were wretched sinners.
 Do we get new bodies?
 Will they be better?
 You know they were wondering if they would be young and fit.
 Would they have hair?
 Etc.

 The word Paul uses for “changed” is defined this way: to cause one thing to cease and another to take its place, or to exchange one thing for another.
 Paul used it to give us this picture of taking off this corruptible earthly body and putting on a new one that is incorruptible and eternal.